OpenLMIS/openlmis-ui-components/docs/coding_conventions.md

  */
 ```

-Parameters should only be present when method takes any and return .
+Parameters should only be present when method takes any.
+The same rule apply return part.
-Parameters also could have "(optional)" prefix in description if it is not required by method.
+If the parameter is not required by method, it should have "(optional)" prefix in the description.

 #### Properties
-Properties should be documented in components when they are exposed, i.e. controllers properties declared in 'vm' should have it.
+Properties should be documented in components when they are exposed, i.e. controllers properties declared in 'vm'.
 Properties should have parameters like in the following example:
 ```
 /**